ablwr/avpres-training/README.md

 ### Can I use this?

 Yes!
 This is licensed as CC-BY-SA.
 That means you are free use this as long as you share your content openly too.

+Remark has some shortcuts to keep in mind:

+- Down-arrow, right-arrow, or spacebar will move the slides forward.
+- `m` will mirror the slides (not very useful?)
+- `p` will open presentation mode
+- `c` will open a new tab for presenting (for non-mirrored screens, this is the one you drag up to the big screen)

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.